• HOME

 Instant Pot Fried Rice Pinterest - bowl of fried rice with carrots and peas and egg - Paint the Kitchen Red

-If you’re looking for that last-minute easy recipe to complete your dinner menu on a busy weeknight, this Instant Pot Fried Rice is perfect for you.
-Instant Pot fried rice with frozen vegetables has simple ingredients that you probably have on hand and requires minimal prep work.
-Add some sriracha sauce to give it that extra flavor!
+If you’re looking for that last-minute easy recipe to complete your Asian dinner menu on a busy weeknight, this Instant Pot fried rice is perfect for you.
+This pressure cooker fried rice recipe uses simple ingredients that you probably have on hand and requires minimal prep work.
+Ready in just 30 minutes, this Instant Pot Chinese rice delivers authentic flavors with minimal hands-on time!

 Instant Pot Fried Rice - bowl of rice with vegetables garnished with green onions in blue bowl on blue napkin with chopsticks